 Swelling of the throat

-Swelling is also another risk factor when have a tonsillectomy performed.
+Swelling is also another risk factor when having a tonsillectomy performed.
 Sometimes the roof of your mouth can swell, as well as your tongue.
 This may be a bit uncomfortable and cause problems breathing.
 If this occurs, it would most likely happen right after the procedure within a few hours.
-Don’t panic if it seems hard to breath, just remain calm and take normal breaths.
+Don’t panic if it seems hard to breathe, just remain calm and take normal breaths.
 The swelling should go away by the end of the day but you should always consult your doctor if the swelling seems abnormal or is seriously impeding your breathing.

 Tonsillectomies are typically outpatient procedures and do not require an overnight stay.
 The procedure does require anesthesia.
 Like most surgeries, you will be advised to not drink any fluids or eat anything 6 hours prior to the procedure.
 The actual surgery itself involves the surgeon using a scalpel blade or another specialized high-energy heating apparatus to destroy the tonsil tissue and also stop any bleeding that arises.